-- 1. Start with a summary of the patient and their concerns: "Mr. Jones is a 75-year-old retired accountant who presents today concerned about a 3-week history of feeling tired, a non-productive cough and mild shortness of breath.
-His active problem list includes: poorly controlled type II diabetes, BMI 32, depression, gout and osteoarthritis.
+- 1. Start with a summary of the patient and the reason for referral: "Mr. Jones is a 75-year-old retired accountant, referred by his family physician regarding his type II diabetes which has become difficult to control in the past 6 months.
+His active problem list includes: BMI 32, depression, smoking, gout and osteoarthritis.
 His medication list includes: citalopram, allopurinol, metformin and naproxen." - 2.
-Present the patient's illness experience: "Mr. Jones initially felt that he had a viral infection but now is worried that it could be something more serious.
-He wonders if he should have an antibiotic and maybe a chest X-ray." - 3.
+Present the patient's illness experience: "Mr. Jones thinks that his diabetes is not well controlled because of his obesity and lack of exercise.
+His depression is making it hard to be motivated to make any changes in diet or activity.
+He asked if different medications might help the depression and blood sugar control and wonders about something to cut his appetite." - 3.
 Present the patient's ideas about his health: "His idea of health is having more energy and being active with church activities and volunteer work.
 He hopes to get more involved again.
-I note that he has never had the pneumonia vaccine."
+I note that he has not had a flu shot this season."

 - 4. Briefly present who the patient is: "Arnold Jones was manager of a small firm of accountants for many years and retired 5 years ago when his firm went bankrupt.
 He was previously active in volunteer work with his church but since his wife died he has become quite isolated and inactive.
 He lives alone in a small apartment.
 His wife died a year ago and his 3 children live in the U.S. He rarely sees them." - 5.
 Present the history and findings: Instead of presenting the HPI (history of present illness), present the story of each of the active problems starting with the most relevant one.
 Present it based on how you have organized your thinking around it and not the sequence in which you collected the information when you took the history!!!!
 Time being short, you may not have time to deal with more than two or three problems.
 But, other problems that influence the main problem or that are serious might still need to be addressed, e.g., in the case of Mr. Jones, the poorly controlled diabetes and depression might be important in treating a chest infection.
 Do not present every piece of information you collected (i.e., you may say things like "the remainder of the ROS was negative"). - 6.
 Present the results of your physical exam and investigations: It is appropriate here to also identify any areas of the exam or interpretation that you struggled with and wanted the preceptor to double check.
-Acknowledge areas where you got stuck (For example: "When we go in to see the patient, could you double check the JVP.") - 7.
+Acknowledge areas where you got stuck (For example: "When we go in to see the patient, could you double check the ankle pulses and his fundi.") - 7.
 For the main problem, and any related or serious problems threatening the patient's life or health, now address: - a.
 Presumptive diagnosis and differential diagnosis - b.
 Be prepared to analyze the differential by comparing and contrasting the possibilities - c.
 Present your diagnostic and or therapeutic plan commenting on the patient's preferences and values - d.
 Probe your preceptor by asking questions about uncertainties, difficulties, or alternative approaches.
 Acknowledge areas where you got stuck (for example: "When we go in to see the patient, could you double check the JVP.")